tacha1/Awaard/README.md

 ## Support and contact details

-For any issues or questions, ideas or concern, please contact me on my e-mail:
+For any issues or questions, ideas or concern, please contact me on my e-mail:uwarosine10@gmail.com

+## Licence